Maharajah's College

 Maharajah's College, or M. R. College, established in 1879, it is an autonomous institution located in Vizianagaram, Andhra Pradesh.

 History

-The institution was founded by Sri Pusapati Vijayarama Gajapathi Raju, the Maharajah of Vizianagram.
+The institution was founded by Sir Pusapati Vijayarama Gajapathi Raju, the 9th Maharajah of Vizianagram.
 It was started as a middle school in 1857 and upgraded to a high school in 1868.
-It was upgraded to a college in 1879 under the University of Madras.
+It was upgraded to a college in 1879 under the University of Madras, under the leadership of Principal C. Chandrasekhara Sastri, Professor of English and Sanskrit, and scaled thereafter with the aid of the 10th Maharaja, Sir Pusapati Ananda Gajapathi Raju.

 Academic Programmes

 The college has 21 departments offering 19 undergraduate and postgraduate courses in arts and science streams affiliated to the Andhra University.
 There are about 150 permanent and temporary academic and support staff members with an annual intake of about 2,192 students in 2009.

 Campus

 The Maharajah's College is spread over 18 acres, hosting six buildings with a built-up area of 115307 sqft.
 There is a central library and 14 other departmental libraries.
 The central library has over 50,000 books, and various digital resource.
 There are seminar halls, health centre, hostels, sports facilities and a gymnasium in the campus.
 The Union Bank of India had its branch in the campus to cater the staff and students.